PiSupply/PiJuice/README.md

 ## Installing the software

+PiJuice will actually work straight out of the box, with no software, to power the Pi and for some other basic functionality.
+However to get the most out of PiJuice you really need to install the software packages.
 For PiJuice we have created a Raspbian / Debian Package to make it extra simple to obtain and install the necessary software.
 At the command line simply type:
 ```bash
 sudo apt-get install pijuice
 ```
 After a restart a new icon "PiJuice Configuration" will appear under Menu>Preferences.
 Please refer to our [software section](https://github.com/PiSupply/PiJuice/tree/master/Software) to find out more.

+Soon we will have a "headless" version of the software which will not require a GUI to operate.
+In fact, you can already operate the software just using the JSON configutation file that sits behind the GUI, but the installer requires the GUI to install currently.
+We are working hard to fix this.

 ## Basic functionality